Guillaume Marx

 Guillaume Marx (born 24 May 1972) is a former professional tennis player from France.

 Biography

 Marx had a best singles ranking of 236 in the world.
 He qualified for the main draw of two ATP Tour tournaments in 1993, the Italian Open (Rome Masters) and Swiss Open.
 As a doubles player, he played in the main draw of the French Open men's doubles events in both 1993 and 1997.

-Now based in Canada, Marx is the coach of Félix Auger-Aliassime and has previously worked with Milos Raonic.
+Now based in Canada, Marx is the former coach of Félix Auger-Aliassime and has previously worked with Milos Raonic.